Dzhango/RecipeHunter/admin/meetings/meeting-week10-TA.md

 A: If a user request a feature, if the feature is assigned to a user, how do they go from implements a feature to incorporate that in the project.
 Create an issue, work on it, creach a branch with a PR, then PR will be linted and reviewed.
 PR passes manual approval.
 List flow

-Q: Hide api key?
+Q: Hide API key?

 A: yes.
 Protect it from external process.
 But won't will be grade down if you don't have it.
 If you do hide it it shows clearity of thinking.
-Github hiding fetch remote.
+GitHub hiding fetch remote.
 Secrete Encryption.
 Encrpt your key and save it as it.

 #### Project Timeline